media-streaming-mesh/msm-cp/README.md

 Control plane interacts with:

 1. MSM-stub (to exchange control plane messages over gRPC)
-2. MSM-k8s library (to write stream map entries for the network controller,
+2. MSM-k8s library (to write stream map entries for the network controller, to resolve URLs to K8s endpoints, and to interface to MSM's gRPC APIs)